 Invidia and Kasino in Origins.

-Fridge Logic: both Shun-Day and Shimy get embarrassed respectively when Gryf accidentally puts his hands under her top and when Jadina steals the top of her swimsuit.
+Both Shun-Day and Shimy get embarrassed respectively when Gryf accidentally puts his hands under her top and when Jadina steals the top of her swimsuit.
 If you consider the fact they are both trapped in 12 years old bodies, and as such possess no breast, it seems kinda weird to see them having such a reaction...
+While this looks like Fridge Logic at first, this actually finds a solution as Fridge Brilliance.
+Even if the characters are all 12 years old now, all the major protagoniss were adults before the curse struck Elysia.
+To the girls, no matter their physical age, they're still adults in mind.
+They might not have cared about this when they were children, but they were adults for quite some time before the curse happened.
+And with their adult minds, even if they are stuck as children, they still know that these body parts should not be touched by others, or should be hidden.

 At the beginning of Book 13, Shimy actually kissed Tenebris... only because she's drunk and trying to get her ex-boyfriend jealous.
 Later, having come back to her sense, Shimy is shown to feel disgusted and humiliated by what she did, while Tenebris teases her about it and asked her to warn her the next time she attempts that sort of thing...